jakearchibald/jakearchibald.com/static-build/posts/2017/02/events-and-disabled-form-fields/index.md

 ---
 title: Events and disabled form fields
 date: 2017-02-17 12:56:00
+summary:
-summary: Turns out, mouse events *don't* fire when the pointer is over disabled form elements, except in Firefox.
+  Turns out, mouse events *don't* fire when the pointer is over disabled form elements, except in Firefox.
 This is annoying when implementing things like drag & drop.
-mindframe: ""
+mindframe: ''
-image: ""
+image: null
-meta: ""
+meta: ''
 ---

 I've been working on the web since I was a small child all the way through to the haggard old man I am to day.
 However, the web still continues to surprise me.

-Turns out, mouse events *don't* fire when the pointer is over disabled form elements, except in Firefox.
+Turns out, mouse events _don't_ fire when the pointer is over disabled form elements, except in Firefox.

 # Serious?

 Serious.
 Give it a go.
 Move the mouse from the blue area below into the disabled button:

 <style>
   .demo-area {